simongoricar/euphony/README.md

 ## 2. Preparation
 Before running the binary you've built in the previous step, make sure you have the `configuration.TEMPLATE.toml` handy.
 If you used the `install-euphony.ps1` script, it will already be prepared.
-If you're on a different platform, copy one from `data`.
+If you're on a different platform, copy one from the `data` directory.

 **The `configuration.toml` file must be in `./data/configuration.toml` (relative to the binary).** Again, the Windows install script places this automatically (you just need to rename and fill out the file), other platforms will require a manual copy.

-Make sure the file name is `configuration.toml` and fill out the configuration.
-It is mostly about specifying where your libraries reside and what you want to have/forbid in them.
+Make sure the file name is `configuration.toml`, *carefully read* the explanations in the template and fill out the contents.
+It is mostly about specifying where your libraries reside and what you want to have or forbid in them.

 Next, **extract the portable copy of ffmpeg** that was mentioned above.
 Again, unless you know how this works, it should be just next to the binary in a folder called `tools`.
-Adapt the `tools.ffmpeg.binary` value in the configuration file to a relative path from the euphony binary to the ffmpeg binary.
+Adapt the `tools.ffmpeg.binary` configuration value in the configuration file to a path to the ffmpeg binary.

-Change any other configuration values you wish to, then save.
-You're done!
+Change any other configuration values you haven't yet, then save. **You're ready!**

 ## 2. Usage
-Run euphony with the `--help` option to get all available commands and their short explanations:
+Run `euphony` with the `--help` option to get all available commands and their short explanations:
 ```html
 euphony 0.1.0
 Simon G. <simon.peter.goricar@gmail.com>